Hydrodynamic gradient expansion in linear response theory: Large order behaviour

-\mysection{Large order behaviour} The analytic properties of the dispersion relations can be used to constrain the growth of transport coefficients.
+The analytic properties of the dispersion relations can be used to constrain the growth of transport coefficients.
 We expect that in a microscopic theory which respects relativistic causality, the hydrodynamic dispersion relations $\omega_{\perp}(k)$ and $\omega_{\parallel}^\pm(k)$ have at least one branch-point singularity in the complex $k$-plane.
-One justification for this expectation is of empirical nature, as it is realized in theories of causal hydrodynamics and holography.
-In the Supplemental Material we provide an additional argument in favour of it.
-Importantly, it implies that $\omega_{\perp}(k)$ and~$\omega_{\parallel}(k)$ cannot be polynomials in $k$, so the hydrodynamic gradient expansion~\eqref{const_rel_grad_exp} following from the matching conditions~\eqref{eq.an} and~\eqref{eq.bncn} must contain an infinite number of terms.
+This is realized in theories of causal hydrodynamics and holography, and in Appendix \ref{appendix_a} we provide an additional argument in favour of it.
+It implies that $\omega_{\perp}(k)$ and~$\omega_{\parallel}(k)$ cannot be polynomials in $k$, so the hydrodynamic gradient expansion~\eqref{const_rel_grad_exp} following from the matching conditions~\eqref{eq.an} and~\eqref{eq.bncn} must contain an infinite number of terms.
 Moreover, the transport coefficients $a_n, b_n$ and $c_n$ grow geometrically in a manner controlled by the position of the branch points closest to $k = 0$ \cite{wilf2005generatingfunctionology}

 where $|k^{(A)}_*|$ denotes the modulus of the branch point location, and analogous expressions hold for $b_{n}$ and $c_{n}$.
-Note that $|k^{(A)}_*|,|k^{(B)}_*|,|k^{(C)}_*|$ correspond to the closest branch point between $\omega_\perp$ and $\omega_\parallel$ as dictated by Eqs.~\eqref{eq.an} and~\eqref{eq.bncn}.
-The power appearing on the right hand side of Eq.~\eqref{generic_formula_growth} is due to the fact that the transport coefficients are coefficients of a Taylor series in $k^2$.
+Note that $|k^{(A)}_*|,|k^{(B)}_*|,|k^{(C)}_*|$ correspond to the closest branch point between $\omega_\perp$ and $\omega_\parallel$ as dictated by \eqref{eq.an} and~\eqref{eq.bncn}.
+The power appearing on the right hand side of \eqref{generic_formula_growth} is due to the fact that the transport coefficients are coefficients of a Taylor series in $k^2$.